7Newswire

 These mistakes include ignoring the pain, focusing on short-term solutions, lack of physical activity, poor posture, and relying solely on medication.
 By avoiding these mistakes and exploring non-medication options, such as physical therapy and chiropractic care, one can effectively manage back pain and improve their quality of life.

-Get a daily dose of New Jersey Telegraph news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+If you enjoyed reading this article and would like more, then be sure to check out the rest of our blog today!Get a daily dose of New Jersey Telegraph news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to New Jersey Telegraph.